Hillwood Estate, Museum & Gardens

 Decorative arts museum in Washington, D.C.

-Hillwood Estate, Museum & Gardens is a decorative arts museum in Washington, D.C., United States.
-The former residence of businesswoman, socialite, philanthropist, and collector Marjorie Merriweather Post, Hillwood is known for its large decorative arts collection that focuses heavily on the House of Romanov, including two Fabergé eggs.
-Other highlights are 18th- and 19th-century French art and one of the country's finest orchid collections.
+Hillwood Estate, Museum & Gardens is a decorative arts and historic house museum in Washington, D.C.
+The former residence of businesswoman and philanthropist Marjorie Merriweather Post, Hillwood is known for its decorative arts collection that focuses heavily on the House of Romanov, including two Fabergé eggs.
+Other highlights are 18th and 19th-century French art and one of the country's finest orchid collections.

 History

-After her divorce from her third husband, Joseph E. Davies, Post bought Arbremont, a Georgian Colonial estate in northwest Washington on the edge of Rock Creek Park, renaming it Hillwood, a name she had also used for her former property in Brookville, New York.

-Arbremont, with its 36 rooms, had been built in the 1920s by Daisy Peck Blodgett, wife of Delos A. Blodgett Jr, a Michigan lumber tycoon and daughter of Professor William Henry Peck of Atlanta, Georgia.
-Blodgett built Arbremont House for her daughter, Helen Blodgett Erwin.
-A second house known as The Rocks across Rock Creek Park was built for her second daughter and was eventually purchased by Jay Rockefeller.
+Hillwood, then called Arbremont, was a Georgian revival mansion that had been built in the 1920s by Daisy Peck Blodgett, wife of Delos A. Blodgett Jr, a Michigan lumber tycoon and daughter of William H. Peck, for her daughter, Helen Blodgett Erwin.
+A second house known as The Rocks across Rock Creek Park was also built for her second daughter and was eventually purchased by Jay Rockefeller.

-After Post acquired the property from the Erwins, she hired the architect Alexander McIlvaine to gut and rebuild its interior.
+After Marjorie Merriweather Post acquired the property from the Erwins in 1955, she renamed it Hillwood, a name she had also used for her former property in Brookville, New York, and hired architect Alexander McIlvaine to rebuild its interior.
 The renovations, which included moving the library doors to frame a view of the Washington Monument, were completed in 1956.
-Showcasing her collections including French, Asian, and – what Hillwood is most known for – Russian art and religious objects.